-- h.
-Hearing Attendance.
-The Complainant, Accused Student and their respective advisor, if any, shall be allowed to attend the portion of the Student Conduct Board Hearing at which information is received, excluding deliberations. - i.
-Advisors.
-The advisor must be a faculty, staff, or student of TTUHSC El Paso.
+The advisor must be a faculty, staff, or student of TTUHSC EI Paso.
 However, if an Accused Student is also the subject of a pending criminal investigation, indictment or charge arising out of the same circumstances, he or she may be allowed to have an attorney serve as his or her advisor, at his or her own expense, to participate only in the same manner as any other advisor.
 If an advisor for the Accused Student is an attorney, an attorney from the Office of General Counsel may attend the Student Conduct Board Hearing on behalf of the University.
-TTUHSC El Paso will provide legal counsel for the Student Conduct Board as the Student Conduct Board Chair deems it necessary.
+TTUHSC EI Paso will provide legal counsel for the Student Conduct Board as the Student Conduct Board Chair deems it necessary.